Apple dumpling: Ingredients and preparation

 Apple dumplings are typically made by wrapping a pastry crust around a peeled, cored, and sometimes quartered apple, sometimes stuffing the hollow from the core with butter, sugar, sometimes dried fruits such as raisins, sultanas, or currants, and spices, sealing the pastry, and pouring a spiced sauce over the top before baking or, in the case of older recipes, boiling.
 The earliest recipes refer to boiling, as few homes had ovens, while many later recipes call for baking.
 Sauces typically call for sugar or brown sugar and butter boiled with water, sometimes with sliced lemons or spices such as cinnamon added for flavor.

 Serving

 Apple dumplings are served for breakfast or other meals, as sides, or as dessert.
 They are served hot, warm or at room temperature, sometimes with milk, cream, whipped cream, custard, or ice cream.
 Each dumpling is an individual serving.

 Around the world

 Austria

 In Austria a "large, soft" apple dumpling called apfelnockerln is eaten.

-Czechia
+Czech Republic

 Fruit dumplings, including apple, called ovocné knedlíky, are popular in Czech cuisine and are eaten with quark or tvaroh cheese.
 They are often served as a complete meal.